 Making oat flour at home couldn’t be easier!
 I am using steel cut oats to make my this flour.
 In most cases I prefer to use steel cut oats because it is the least processed, but you can use whatever oats that you have on hand.
 I am also using my blender for this, but you can totally use your food processor as well.
 I really like the results I get when I use my blender.
 If you are looking for gluten free alternatives to baking, oat flour is perfect.
 You substitute it 1:1 to flour and the texture is amazing and to me makes baked goods even more moist.
-Just be sure that you are purchasing oats that are certified gluten free as all oats are not depending on where they were processed.
+Just be sure that you are purchasing oats that are certified gluten free (Like the ones here) as all oats are not depending on where they were processed.

 Whenever I bake with oat flour I do like to sift it first and it sifts very nicely and creates a really light crumb.
 Delicious!

 I have also included a video to show you exactly how I do it.

 A couple of tips for a successful baked good using this type of flour would be t0:

 - Let the batter sit for about 10 minutes before you put it in the pan to bake

 - Allow the baked goods to cook completely before removing (or else you may have a crumbly mess)

 How To Make Oat Flour: Video

 Some of my favorite ways to use oat flour are in blueberry and banana muffins and as breakfast for my children.